 Mixing pet food requires sanitary food processing equipment capable of performing a variety of challenging tasks, typically at high volumes and with rapid throughput.
 Among these tasks may be powder/liquid mixing, blending liquids of varying viscosities, disintegrating solids, working with food emulsifiers, achieving optimal food rheology and the ability to efficiently and thoroughly disperse and hydrate gums, thickeners and stabilizers.
 At Quadro®, we specialize in assisting process engineers to arrive at the best possible solutions for their process challenges.

 Sanitary conditions are important in the manufacture of any food products, but pet food mixing may pose other challenges as well, including maintaining proper humidity and temperature, and adhering to specific mix times.
 Depending on the formula, pet food mixes may require the integration of a wide range of ingredients, such as dry grains, vegetables, fats, meat and meat byproducts, and other protein sources.

 Not surprisingly, the manufacture of pet foods often involves blending heavy, wet, sticky or otherwise challenging ingredients.
 Many such ingredients are expensive.
 It’s also important to minimize waste and inefficiency and preserve food integrity.
 Handling these foodstuffs efficiently and hygienically requires robust machinery designed to meet these demands rapidly and consistently.
 When initially formulating new products, it’s often necessary to first conduct small trial and pilot runs in order to arrive at the right processes and achieve suitable final products before scaling up to full production runs.

-For more information about these and other quality Quadro products contact us here.
-We stand ready to help you capitalize on the burgeoning pet food market.
+For more information about these and other quality equipment please contact us here.
+Our team are ready to help you capitalize on the burgeoning pet food market.